Constructing Dynamic FHIR Models

 )

-# Use the constructed model
+# Use the model like any other Pydantic model

 patient = CustomPatient(